In this guide, I explain how you can make money selling your pictures and what the differences are between microstock and macrostock.

 - Annual fees to use the platform

-- You will have to invest a lot in marketing otherwise no buyer will find your photos.
+- You must invest a lot in marketing; otherwise, no buyer will find your photos.

-To me, the last point is the most significant disadvantage.
-In the real world, competing with agencies such as Shutterstock, which has substantial financial marketing resources, is very hard.
+The last point is the most significant disadvantage.
+Competing with bigger agencies, which have substantial financial marketing resources, is very hard in the real world.

 Can you make lots of money quickly selling your photos online?

 The simple answer is: no, it’s not possible.
 Sorry about it, but there are no legal ways to get rich quickly, and photography is no exception.
 However, you can make money and travel if you are resolute and methodical!
 It takes some time, though.
-How long does it take?
-It depends on the time and effort you’ll put into this business.
+How long it will take depends on the time and effort you’ll put into this business.

 This is a list of some of the main pros and cons of selling photos on the internet: